What are plasticizers, and are they bad for our health?

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to verify the presence of plasticizers in listed items.
+No evidence found in cross-references, web search, or Wikipedia to confirm the presence of plasticizers in listed items.

 “The use of certain plasticizers has been banned or restricted in the EU, US, Canada, and Japan.”